-I am currently a Lecturer in the Discipline of Classics at Columbia University for academic year 2017–18.
+I am currently a Lecturer in the Discipline of Classics at Columbia University, having arrived here in the Fall of 2017.
 I have previously taught at the Universities of Arkansas and Missouri, and I was a Margo Tytus Visiting Scholar at the University of Cincinnati in Spring 2017.

 In broad terms, much of my work examines ways in which Roman poets' engagement with material drawn from the flexible mythological tradition, composed of competing and sometimes contradictory versions of myth, can illuminate their poetic purpose.
 Ovid and Valerius Flaccus are the two poets on whom I focus the majority of my attention; my current main projects are a monograph on Valerius entitled War of the World: Cosmos and Civil War in Valerius Flaccus's Argonautica, which investigates themes of cosmology, meteorology, and civil war in the epic, and an ongoing series of studies reevaluating the poetics and literary nature of Ovid's Ibis.
 (Already-published articles can be downloaded from my Publications page.)